CSIprinceton/workshop-july-2023/hands-on-sessions/day-2/5-active-learning/README.md

 that DPMD simulation.
 Name these directories with the following format: ``` liquid-64-?Temp-?Pressure ```.
 Replace ``` ?Temp ``` with ``` 1700K ``` (which will be the only temperature considered) and
 ``` ?Pressure ``` with ``` 10kbar, neg10kbar and 1bar ``` respectively.

-In each of these directories, you will be performing a LAMMPS DPMD calculation following the same procedure as detailed in [(hands-on session 4)](https://github.com/CSIprinceton/workshop-july-2023/tree/main/hands-on-sessions/day-2/4-first-model).
+In each of these directories, you will be performing a LAMMPS DPMD calculation following the same procedure as detailed in [hands-on session 4](https://github.com/CSIprinceton/workshop-july-2023/tree/main/hands-on-sessions/day-2/4-first-model).
 Make sure to change the target temperature and pressure in the sample ``` input.lmp ``` script provided.

 Once the LAMMPS DPMD simulation has completed, take a look at the ``` md.out ``` file to get a gauge of the maximal deviation in atomic forces (column 5).
 Typically, this should reduce as you go
 along the active learning process through different iterations indicating the convergence of the DP model.